Foreigners held or missing in Syria

 Beirut (Lebanon) (AFP)

-A handful of foreigners remain missing in war-torn Syria, even after the announced fall of the Islamic State group "caliphate" last month following years of abductions and executions.
+A number of foreigners remain missing in war-torn Syria, even after the announced fall of the Islamic State group "caliphate", following years of abductions and executions.

-Following is what we know about Louisa Akavi and other foreign nationals still believed to be held or missing in war-torn Syria, whether detained by IS or other parties:
+Here is a list of other foreign nationals still believed to be held or missing in war-torn Syria, whether detained by IS or other parties:

 - Louisa Akavi -